nhaga/QuantLib-Python-Docs/docs/termstructures/volatility.rst

   :param date: The expiry date for this smile section.
   :type date: ql.Date

-  :param fwd: The forward rate or spot price at the expiry date.
+  :param fwd: The forward rate or forward price at the expiry date.
   :type fwd: float

   :param sabr_params: A list of SABR model parameters ``[alpha, beta, nu, rho]``:

-      - **alpha** (float): The initial volatility parameter.
-Represents the ATM volatility.
+      - **alpha** (float): The instantaneous volatility parameter. :math:`\alpha_0` represent the initial volatility.
       - **beta** (float): The CEV (constant elasticity of variance) exponent, typically in [0, 1].
 Controls the backbone of the smile.
       - **nu** (float): The volatility of volatility.
 Controls the convexity of the smile.
       - **rho** (float): The correlation between spot and volatility.
 Controls the skew direction and magnitude.